 Most of the Goshen Pass quadrangle is covered by surficial geologic deposits.
-Near the margins, small hills and knobs of Mississippian to Pennsylvanian sedimentary bedrock, and Tertiary volcanic and sedimentary deposits are exposed.
+Near the margins, small hills and knobs of Mississippian to Pennsylvanian limestone and sandstone bedrock, and Tertiary volcanic and sedimentary deposits are exposed.

-The Paleozoic strata represent a period of subsidence along the rifted continental margin of North America when thick sections of mostly shallow-marine sediments were deposited on the passive margin of the continent (Dickinson, 2006).
-The oldest bedrock in the quadrangle comprises marine deposits of the Mississippian Deseret Limestone (Md), Humbug Formation (Mh), and Great Blue Limestone (Mgb).
-Marine deposits of the Pennsylvanian Butterfield Peaks Formation ($\mathbb{P}obp$) of the Oquirrh Group are exposed on the western margin of the quadrangle in the Thorpe Hills.
+The Paleozoic strata represent a period of subsidence along the rifted continental margin of North America when thick sections of mostly shallow marine sediments were deposited on the passive margin of western North America (Dickinson, 2006).
+The oldest bedrock in the quadrangle are marine deposits of the Mississippian Deseret Limestone (Md), Humbug Formation (Mh), and Great Blue Limestone (Mgb).
+Interbedded marine deposits of the Pennsylvanian Butterfield Peaks Formation (Pobp) of the Oquirrh Group are exposed on the western margin of the quadrangle in the Thorpe Hills.
 The Oquirrh Group was deposited in the Oquirrh basin during the late Paleozoic.
 This basin was probably created by crustal subsidence associated with a deformational episode of the Ancestral Rocky Mountains (Hintze and Kowallis, 2009).
-During that time about 12,000 feet (~3700 m) of marine strata of the Oquirrh Group was deposited in the basin (Constenius and others, 2011).
+During that time about 20,000 feet (~6100 m) of marine strata of the Oquirrh Group was deposited into the basin (Constenius and others, 2011).

-Following the Triassic breakup of Pangea, eastward subduction of oceanic crust and the accretion of terranes began on the western margin of North America during the Late Jurassic Cordilleran orogeny (DeCelles, 2004).
+Following the Triassic breakup of Pangaea, eastward subduction of oceanic crust and the accretion of terranes began on the western margin of North America during the Late Jurassic Cordilleran orogeny (DeCelles, 2004).
 Deformation proceeded eastward.
 By the Late Cretaceous, steep- and then flat-slab subduction related to the Sevier orogeny affected central Utah and folded and faulted the Paleozoic strata, creating the East Tintic area fold and thrust system.
-The thrusts are considered internal thrust sheets of the Provo salient of the Sevier foldthrust belt (Kwon and Mitra, 2004).
+The thrusts are considered internal thrust sheets of the Provo salient of the Sevier fold-thrust belt (Kwon and Mitra, 2004).
 The East Tintic thrust system deformed Paleozoic units in the area (McKean and others, 2011), including those in the Goshen Pass quadrangle.

 Following the Sevier orogenic period of rapid flat-slab subduction, the subducting slab beneath western North America began to founder or roll back allowing extensional collapse of the fold and thrust belt in Utah during the late Paleogene (Constenius, 1996; Constenius and others, 2003) and producing a flare-up of subduction-related volcanic activity (Best and Christiansen, 1991; Christiansen and others, 2007).
 During this time, erosional valleys were filled by late Paleogene volcanic and sedimentary rocks (e.g., Morris and Lovering, 1979; McKean, 2011).
 The Paleogene volcanic section consists of a suite of high-potassium extrusive rocks.
-Rhyolite, trachydacite and trachytic ignimbrites, and latite lavas and block-and-ash flows dominate the sequence (Morris and Lovering, 1979; Moore, 1993; Christiansen and others, 2007; Moore and others, 2007; McKean, 2011).
+Rhyolite, trachydacite and trachytic ignimbrites, along with latite lavas and block-and-ash flows dominate the sequence (Morris and Lovering, 1979; Moore, 1993; Christiansen and others, 2007; Moore and others, 2007; McKean, 2011).
 Locally, the Soldiers Pass volcanic field is the source of Paleogene volcanism (Christiansen and others, 2007).
-In the Goshen Pass quadrangle, the lower Oligocene to upper Eocene volcanic and sedimentary members of the Soldiers Pass Formation are exposed.
-The andesite member (Tsa) is a small andesitic lava flow that underlies the breccia member and White Knoll Member.
+In the Goshen Pass quadrangle, the lower (Tsa) is a small andesitic lava flow that underlies the breccia member and White Knoll Member.
 The White Knoll Member (Tsw) is a lacustrine and hot-spring deposit.
 The breccia member (Tsb) is a shoshonitic flow breccia that laterally interfingers with and is partially overlain by the White Knoll Member (Christiansen and others, 2007).

-Following this volcanically active period, tectonics changed and the region experienced bimodal volcanism (Best and Christiansen, 1991), the onset of basin-and-range extension, and the eruption of extension-related basaltic lavas of the Mosida Basalt (Tb) (Christiansen and others, 2007).
-The East Cedar Valley fault zone is a Quaternary expression of continued basinand-range extensional normal faulting.
+Following this volcanically active period, tectonics changed and the region experienced bimodal volcanism (Best and Christiansen, 1991), Miocene basin-and-range extension, and the eruption of extension-related basaltic lavas of the Mosida Basalt (Tb) (Christiansen and others, 2007).
+The East Cedar Valley fault zone is a Quaternary expression of continued basin-and-range extensional normal faulting.
 The fault's last rupture was likely before or during the latest Pleistocene, as evidence of surface offset is mostly concealed by Lake Bonneville deposits.
-However, the most recent fault rupture on the southernmost strand of the fault is likely late Pleistocene or Holocene.